CSV Data Format

 • v — value measurement (voltage, current, resistance, etc.)

-• n — nonce timing (elapsed time from MCU start, used to align data on the time axis)
+• n — elapsed-time measurement (time since MCU start, used to align data on the time axis).
+Distinct from the nonce column below, which is the grouping counter.

 value